 This recipe packs some extra veggie power, tastes delicious and comes in a fun pizza form!

-I broiled the pizza bites for about 4 minutes, then they were ready to serve!
+Put the pizza bites under the broiler for about 4 minutes, then serve them warm.

 You’ll also need parchment paper and any toppings you’d like to add (in this version, I used shredded mozzarella, pepperoni and finely diced red pepper but whatever your child will eat, go for it!).